数学相关

 ERROR: DomainError with -2.0:

-log1p will only return a complex result if called with a complex argument.
+log1p was called with a real argument < -1 but will only return a complex result if called with a complex argument.
 Try log1p(Complex(x)).

 Stacktrace: